August 1st, 2017

 G.O.D.
 Int’l began an official partnership with St. John’s Primary School in July 2014.
 At the time, locals tell us that St. John’s was considered the worst school in the district.
-But St. John’s school shared a border with our land plot in Uganda, so we determined to “love our neighbor as ourselves,” and do something about the dire situation of the then 325+ students.
+St. John’s school shared a border with our land plot in Uganda, so we determined to “love our neighbor as ourselves,” and do something about the dire situation of the then 325+ students.
 After a formal meeting with the St. John’s school board, and a presentation by Gregg Garner, President of G.O.D.
 Int’l, concerning what possibilities would exist through a partnership with G.O.D.
-Int’l, the Education Superintendent for the Wakiso District of Uganda gave authority to our organization over hiring, scheduling, curriculum development, teacher training, and school improvements.
+Int’l, the Education Superintendent for the Wakiso District of Uganda gave our organization authority over hiring, scheduling, curriculum development, teacher training, and school improvements.

 Immediately, G.O.D. tripled the teaching staff, repaired faulty water catchment systems, and brought two key teachers who were already working at a nearby school district, Lawrence and Josephine (G.O.D. cooperatives) into leadership positions.
 Gregg Garner, also headmaster of the Academy for G.O.D. in Nashville, TN, re-formatted the school’s daily schedule, organized teachers, and offered training to the teachers and administrative staff.

 Our investment and development strategy is to focus on empowering individuals over merely improving the structures.
-So, while we have offered continual structural help (like building walls between classrooms, installing hand washing stations, and clearing the grounds), the development of the staff is our true feat.
+So, while we have offered continual structural help (like building walls to separate classrooms, installing hand-washing stations, and clearing the grounds), the development of the staff is our true accomplishment.
 In addition to dozens of administrative and educational seminars, we have trained teachers in CPR and other primary health care responses, empowering them to be the first responders to the consistent medical concerns their students face.